Courageous Conversations: affecting the grass around our feet

+Keesler Air Force Base has recently launched a series of panels titled Courageous Conversation that contain a diverse group of panel members of different ranks and races.

-U.S. Air Force Brig.
-Gen. Peter Bailey, Second Air Force guard assistant, gives remarks during a Courageous Conversations panel inside Mathies NCO Academy at Keesler Air Force Base, Mississippi, July 10, 2020.
-Multiple panels have been established to develop racial consciousness, help uncover bias and identify other actions Keesler can take to create a culture of empowerment, diversity and inclusion.
-(U.S. Air Force photo by Senior Airman Suzie Plotnikov)
+The panels have been established to develop racial consciousness, help uncover bias and identify other actions Keesler can take to create a culture of empowerment, diversity and inclusion.

+“Discussions like these are important to have because if we don’t, we’re not laying a good foundation to make better strides for our future,” said 2nd Lt.
+Martin Butcher, 81st Comptroller Squadron financial management flight commander.

+There have been squadron small group discussions before Courageous Conversations started, however, members from Keesler know having one conversation is not enough.

 |Date Taken: